paulcw/scheme_in_awk/README.md

 	similar issues.
 It would be nice if I could learn enough about Scheme implementation to -- say -- be able to implement an interpreter in Z80 assembly or something, later, for the next set of laughs.
+	- Ha!
+Turns out TinyScheme written in C already compiles and runs fine on a Z80, I'm told.

 ## How to use it